vicoyeh/pointers-for-software-engineers/README.md

 # One Click to Be Pro
-All you need is one link to become a pro in some area.
-Here is a list of all the best resources (you might not find elsewhere?) to help you get started in mastering a subject.
-Enjoy!
-Also, let me know if you are interested in contributing to the list.
+A list of the best resources to help you become a pro.

+Of course, it takes more than one click to truly become a pro.
+However, a good link is a great starting point to become one.
+The whole point of the title and the repo is to encourage people to learn new technologies.
+We filtered the abundant information from the Internet into this list that contains the best resources for each topic.

 ## Meta Learning
 The first 20 hours: https://www.youtube.com/watch?v=5MgBikgcWnY